 Supermarkets, Discounters & Corner Shops

 A few months after the virus became a pandemic, the availability of masks is starting to increase.
-However, most of these are either fabric reusable masks or disposable surgical masks below N95/P2 standards.
+However, most of these are either fabric reusable face masks or disposable surgical masks below N95/P2 standards.
 If these are what you’re looking for, try supermarkets, discount stores, convenience stores and local corner shops.
 These are typically more readily available online, but check reviews before buying.

 Boots have started to stock a range of masks, predominantly surgical 3-ply masks in different quantities.
 I’ve not seen these in store myself but they’re available online, where customers can opt for home delivery or click and collect to store.